mered0th/meredoth-site/privacy.md

 Gmail’s Privacy Policy is here: <https://policies.google.com/privacy>

+## Newsletter

+I use the newsletter to contact you about blog and project updates.
+If you subscribe to the newsletter you can submit your email, which will only be used for the above purpose.

+I use Mailchimp in order to send you the emails.
+Except this service, i do not provide your data to any other third party.

+Mailchimp's Privacy policy can be found here: <https://www.intuit.com/privacy/statement/>

+Mailchimp's cookie statement can be found here: <https://mailchimp.com/legal/cookies/>

+Mailchimp's legal policies are here: <https://mailchimp.com/legal/>

+## Comments

+This site uses github for comments in the blog section.

+Github's privacy policies are here: <https://docs.github.com/en/site-policy/privacy-policies>

 ## Secure data handling procedures for personal and sensitive user data

 I do everything i can to safeguard all personal data submitted to me.
 I will only disclose it to third parties upon your consent.